504ensicsLabs/LiME/doc/README.md

 localhostonly Optional.
 1 restricts the tcp to only listen on localhost, 0 binds on all interfaces (default) timeout       Optional.
 If it takes longer than the specified  timeout (in milliseconds) to read/write a page
               of memory then the range is assumed to be bad and is skipped.
 To disable this set timeout to 0.
-              The default setting is 5000 (5 seconds).
+              The default setting is 1000 (1 second).
 ```

 ###Acquisition of Memory over TCP <a name="TCP"/>